jwhulette/pipes/README.md

 ## Usage

-Create a new Etl object.
+Create a new EtlPipe object.

-Add an extractor to the object
+Add an extractor to the object to read the file

 You can add as many transformers as you want.